-DECIEM, the parent company of The Ordinary, now suggests avoiding using peptides in the same routine as direct acids, LAA (L-Ascorbic Acid), and ELAA (Ethylated Ascorbic Acid), since the effectiveness of the peptides might be compromised.
-Since I use vitamin C in the morning, I use the “Buffet” at night and avoid using it in conjunction with acids.
+Please note that DECIEM, the parent company of The Ordinary, suggests avoiding using peptides in the same routine as direct acids, pure vitamin C (L-Ascorbic Acid and Ethylated Ascorbic Acid), and Resveratrol 3% + Ferulic Acid 3% since the effectiveness of peptides might be compromised by these actives.

-Generally, I apply products from thinnest to thickest, so I will apply The Buffet after hyaluronic acid but before my moisturizer.
+Generally, I apply products from thinnest to thickest, so I will apply The Ordinary Multi-Peptide + HA Serum after hyaluronic acid but before my moisturizer.

 Drugstore Anti-Aging Eye Cream

 I included an eye cream in this anti-aging essentials post because our eyes are areas of our faces that tend to age the quickest.
 At least it does for me!!

 As I have gotten older, the skin under my eyes has become thinner.
 As a result, those pesky dark circles are even more pronounced.

 Versed Smooth Landing Advanced Retinoid Eye Balm contains 1% Granactive Retinoid (my favorite!) to soften crow’s feet and firm the skin without the irritation that comes with retinol.

 The retinoid eye balm also contains 1% vitamin E, a powerhouse antioxidant that helps protect against environmental stressors, and 1% black currant seed oil, another skin-protective antioxidant that nourishes the skin.

 A 0.2% concentration of shiitake mushroom extract supports skin healing.
 Shea butter soothes and nourishes the skin.

 The fragrance-free balm melts on contact with the delicate skin under my eyes and leaves my skin feeling hydrated, plump, and super soft.